How to Become a Travel Agent

 Becoming a Travel Agent_ What are your options

-As you begin to consider becoming a travel agent, here are a few questions you can ask yourself.
-There are two primary categories of travel agents:
+As you begin to consider becoming a travel agent, here are a few questions to ask yourself before you set off on your journey:

-1. Travel agent employees
+2. Travel agent employees

 Becoming a travel agent looks very different for those two types of travel agent categories!
 Below is a brief explanation of what it means to be a travel agent employee versus an independent travel agent.